noor-math/noor-math.github.io/content/post/phdopportunity/index.md

 ---
 Hello, fellow researchers and academic mentors!

-I am actively seeking PhD opportunities where I can contribute to and deepen my understanding of Applied Mathematics.
-My background and experiences have solidified my passion for these fields, and I am eager to embark on a rigorous research journey that pushes the boundaries of knowledge in Mathematics.
+I am excited to share that I have recently started my PhD in Applied Mathematics at Texas Tech University.
+My research interests lie in exploring advanced topics in Applied Mathematics, Mathematical Physics, and Data Science.
+I look forward to contributing to impactful projects, collaborating with other researchers, and pushing the boundaries of mathematical knowledge.

 ## My Research Interests
 My primary research interests include: Applied Mathematics, Fluid Dynamics, Mathematical Physics, Partial Differential Equations.